Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Dynamic Modeling and PID Control Method

-where $b$ and $d$ are thrust and torque coefficients.
-Now, we should determine control inputs using PID control algorithm in an online manner.
-Firstly, static PID gains are chosen with trial and error or Ziegler-Nichols method in which system reach credible stability.
-What is more, attained gains will not change during each mission.
-Having tuned dynamic gains using the proposed method, they are added to corresponding static gains.
-Thus, according to the following equation, each control input ($u_1, u_2, u_3, u_4$) is the summation of corresponding static and dynamic gain inputs.
+To determine the control inputs in an online manner, a PID control algorithm is employed.
+First, the static PID gains are selected using either trial and error or the Ziegler–Nichols method, ensuring that the system achieves acceptable stability.
+These static gains remain fixed throughout each mission.
+The proposed method then tunes the dynamic gains, which are added to the corresponding static gains.
+Thus, each control input ($u_1, u_2, u_3, u_4$) can be expressed as the summation of static and dynamic components: